NicoMulet/WeatherSwiftUI/README.md

 ## Architecture

-The project is currently neither in MVC, since there is no real controller, nor in MVVM.
-WeatherSwiftUI will soon be updated to fit MVVM pattern.
+The project fits currently the MVVM pattern.
+As the project follows the different SwiftUI tutorials from Apple, `ViewModels` are called `Datas`.

 ## API